-In honor of National Cat Day, on-demand car service Uber became an on-demand cat service, delivering kittens for 15-minute snuggle sessions.
+In honor of National Cat Day, on-demand car service Uber will once again become an on-demand cat service, delivering kittens for 15-minute snuggle sessions.

 On Oct.
-29, the Uber app featured a "Kittens!" request button, and for a $20 fee, a car brought a shelter kitty to your door along with cupcakes and an "Uberiffic Cat Pack."
+29, the Uber app will feature a "Kittens!" request button from 11 a.m. to 3 p.m., and for a $30 fee, a car will bring a shelter kitty to your office.

-The company warned that "Demand for kittens will be very high and availability very limited," and that was certainly true.
+If you're interested in getting a little kitty playtime, it's advisable to make your order early.
+In past years, Uber has warned that "Demand for kittens will be very high and availability very limited" — and that's certainly been true.

-Many users who attempted to request UberKITTENS delivery received a notification that read, "Sorry, all kittens are currently being snuggled.
+Many users who have attempted to request an UberKITTENS delivery have received notifications that read, "Sorry, all kittens are currently being snuggled.
 Please try again soon!"

 This isn't the first time Uber has made headlines for its unusual deliveries.
-Earlier this year, the car service partnered with condom company L to deliver free condoms, and when Boston school bus drivers went on strike, Uber transported students to public schools.
+In addition to delivering puppies in the past, the car service has also partnered with condom company L to deliver free condoms, and when Boston school bus drivers went on strike, Uber transported students to public schools.